mikepthomas/projects/_posts/printer-filament.md

 ### eSun ABS+ (Silver)

-This filament will be used to print the frame on a [3D Sets Car Hauler](3d-sets-accessories#car-hauler).
+This filament will be used to print the frame on a [3D Sets Car Hauler][Car Hauler].

 |                             Color                             | Hotend Temp | Bed Temp | Slicer Profile                                                                                                                           | Purchased From                                     | Avg Cost | KGs Purchased | Notes                                                                       |
 | :-----------------------------------------------------------: | ----------- | -------- | ---------------------------------------------------------------------------------------------------------------------------------------- | -------------------------------------------------- | -------- | ------------- | --------------------------------------------------------------------------- |